 The main application of this designation should be in areas where the City desires to create a functional transition from one land use to another.
-While some multi-family structures may be permitted in a stacked form, the majority of any attached dwellings should be designed in a side-by-side configuration.
+The majority of any attached dwellings should be designed in a side-by-side configuration.
 Developments in these areas should be constructed with public streets and useable recreational features and lands.
-Developments in these areas shall contain landscaping and recreational features as per the City's Parks and Trails Element of the General Plan.
+Developments in these areas shall contain landscaping and recreational features as per a Parks and Recreation Element of the General Plan.